AndreasMerentitis/TfLambda-arxiv-keras/README.md

 ### Prerequisites

-This project requires a pre-trained keras model on a certain subset of arcix.
+The project requires a pre-trained keras model on a certain subset of arxiv.
 For downloading the required data please check the repository arxiv_collector.
 The file train_local_data.py can be used to train the model using these data.